panr/hugo-theme-terminal/README.md

 If you have to override some of the styles, **you can do this easily** by adding `static/styles.css` in your root directory and point things you want to change.

 Otherwise, if you really want to edit the theme, you need to install Node dependencies.
-To do this, go to the theme directory (from your Hugo root directory):
+To do so, go to the theme directory (from your Hugo root directory):

 ```
 $ cd themes/terminal